Darlene McCoy

-Darlene Jenise "McCoy" Johnson-Jackson (born October 31, 1971; née, Johnson), is an American gospel singer, songwriter, author, radio personality, and Christian R&B recording artist.
+Darlene Jenise "McCoy" Johnson-Jackson (born October 31, 1971; née, Johnson), is an American gospel singer, songwriter, author, and radio personality.
 She started her music career, in 2005, with the release of Fallen in Love single by EMI Gospel.
 She would release a precursor extended play, in 2007's Fallen in Love, again with EMI Gospel.
 This will lead into the release of Darlene McCoy later on that year.
 This album was her breakthrough release on the Billboard magazine charts, which it placed on the Gospel Albums chart.
 She is the First African American Female to host a nightly syndicated radio show, as she is the host of Nightly Spirit under Reach Media Inc.

 Early life

 Darlene was born on October 31, 1971, as Darlene Jenise Johnson, in Greenville, South Carolina, the daughter of William R. Johnson and Sadie Sherman Johnson.
 They raised her in the church from the time she was born, along with her retired military Air Force brother, Reverend Curtis L. Johnson.